hheitor/apiProtectionLab00/README.md

 Also use a browser with the same URL and navigate freely on the interface :)
 - Naviagate Private Pastes, Import paste and other left-located tabs

-## timestamp 2021112900

-5. Now you can start attacking this app :)
+8. Now you can start attacking this app :)

   # Task 3 -  Do some attacks